divitisanthoshi/ticket-booking-application/README.md

 # Ticket Booking Application - DevOps Workflow

-This repository contains a simple ticket booking web application built with Flask (Python) and implements a complete automated DevOps workflow using Git, Docker, Jenkins, and Kubernetes.
+This repository contains a simple ticket booking web application built with Streamlit (Python) and implements a complete automated DevOps workflow using Git, Docker, Jenkins, and Kubernetes.

 ## Application Overview